egzumer/uv-k5-firmware-custom/README.md

 # New/modified function keys

-* Long-press 'M' = Copy selected channel into same VFO, then switch VFO to frequency mode *
+* Long-press 'M' ..
+Copy selected channel into same VFO, then switch VFO to frequency mode *
-* Long-press '7' = Toggle selected channel scanlist setting .. if VOX  is disable in Makefile or
+* Long-press '7' ..
+Toggle selected channel scanlist setting .. if VOX  is disabled in Makefile
+*       or
-* Long-press '5' = Toggle selected channel scanlist setting .. if NOAA is disable in Makefile *
+* Long-press '5' ..
+Toggle selected channel scanlist setting .. if NOAA is disabled in Makefile *
-* Long-press '*' = Start scanning, then toggle scanlist scan 1, 2 or ALL channels (if in channel scan mode)
+* Long-press '*' ..
+Start scanning, then toggles scanlist scan 1, 2 or ALL channel scanning

 # Some changes made from the Quansheng firmware